tpayne/lang-examples/nodejs/Azure/Graph/README.md

 ### Deploying the App as an ACI
 To deploy the app as an ACI, please do the following...

-Create a managed identity using
+Create a managed identity using the below commands and deploy an ACI using a pre-build image.

 ```shell
 az identity delete -g testapp -n testapp